liller/AMLSII_22-23_SN21047963/README.md

 **environment.yml**: Contain all the dependencies this project need.

+## Packages required

+**Pandas**: pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.

+**Numpy**: It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.

+**Keras**: Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
+It was developed with a focus on enabling fast experimentation.
+Keras is the high-level API of TensorFlow which provides with the simple, flexible and powerful ability.

+**sklearn**: Sklearn is a free software machine learning library for the Python programming language.
+It features various classification, regression and clustering algorithms including support-vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.

+**cv2**: OpenCV-Python is a library of Python bindings designed to solve computer vision problems.

+**matplotlib**:Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.

+**seaborn**:Seaborn is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.

+**os**: This module provides a portable way of using operating system dependent functionality.

+**random**:This module implements pseudo-random number generators for various distributions.

+**shutil**: The shutil module offers a number of high-level operations on files and collections of files.

 ## Getting started
 ### 1. Setup
 1. Create a new virtual conda environment based on the provided environment.yml file and execute the following statement in the project path.